monimesl/pulserl/README.md

 Fetch, compile and start the erlang shell.

 _Note: Pulserl uses `default` and `Exlcusive` as the default subscription name and type.
- So, if that subscription (not the consumer) under the topic `test-topic` does not exists, we make sure to create it first by creating the consumer before producing any message to the topic._
+ So, if that subscription (not the consumer) under the topic `test-topic` does not exists, we make sure in this example to create it first by creating the consumer before producing any message to the topic._

 ```